 Costumes are covered in the cost of tuition.
 There may be a small item or type of shoe requested, however.
 If it is a financial burden for you, it is not mandatory.
 You will be notified at the end of Week One if there is anything you need to provide for your child so there is time to get it over the weekend.
 We know you are busy parents and will keep process as easy as possible.

 It is hard to get this show up and running without the help from parents on Show Day!
 We will ask available parents to help with snack prep, as well as hair and makeup on Show Day.
 Don't worry - no theater experience necessary!
-Being a parent is experience enough. :) We'll most likely do a potluck dinner after our final show.
+Being a parent is experience enough. :) We will have a wrap party following our final performance on Saturday.
 It's a fun way to unwind and have fun with the cast congratulating each other on a job well done!

 All musical theater.
 All the time.
 The focus of our camp is to produce an actual show.
 Even though our show has been reduced to 60 minutes from the full Broadway production, it requires organization, concentration, and cooperation from everyone involved.
 And while we will always play games, play outside, and have time for other fun throughout each day, we will need to get cracking on hard work to make it a musical we are proud to show off.
 If your children are not that interested in musical theater, it may not be the thing for them.
 It is important to note, though, that theater is not only for the outgoing kid!
 Theater is for EVERYONE and shy kids often find their voice onstage.
 I have seen miraculous things happen when a child really wants to be a part of something!
 All are welcome.
 Your kids will learn that fun is achieved through a little hard work, sweat, and lots of laughter.